ashwinkey04/ml-project/README.md

 # Credit prediction

-This repo is primarily used for hosting the data sets used in my ML project
+This repo is used to host data sets and notebook of my ML project that I worked on.